 Time sharing after a divorce in Florida

 In the state of Florida, child custody and visitation is referred to as time-sharing.
-The courts believe that it is usually in the best interest of the child to have equal time-sharing schedules, and you should have a plan that shows when your child spends time with each parent.
+The courts believe that it is usually always in the best interest of the child to have equal time-sharing schedules, and you should have a plan that shows when your child spends time with each parent.

 Creating a time-sharing schedule